lvmteam/lvm2/doc/vdo.md

 - under snapshot CoW device - when there are multiple of those it could deduplicate

+## Development

 ### Things to decide

-- under integrity devices - it should work - mostly for data
+- under integrity devices
+    - VDO should work well for data blocks,
-    - hash is not compressible and unique - it makes sense to have separate imeta and idata volumes for integrity devices
+    - but hashes are mostly unique and not compressible - were it possible it would make sense to have separate imeta and idata volumes for integrity devices.

 ### Future Integration of VDO into LVM:

 One issue is using both LUKS and RAID under VDO.
 We have two options:

 - use mdadm x LUKS x VDO+LV
-- use LV RAID x LUKS x VDO+LV - still requiring recursive LVs.
+- use LV RAID x LUKS x VDO+LV

+In both cases dmeventd will not be able to resize the volume at the moment.

-Another issue is duality of VDO - it is a top level LV but it can be seen as a "pool" for multiple devices.
+Another issue is duality of VDO - it can be used as a top level LV (with a filesystem on top) but it can be used as "pool" for multiple devices too.

-- This is one usecase which could not be handled by LVM at the moment.
+This will be solved in similar way thin pools allow multiple volumes.

-- Size of the VDO is its physical size and virtual size - just like tpool.
-      - same problems with virtual vs physical size - it can get full, without exposing it fo a FS
+Also VDO, has two sizes - its physical size and virtual size - and when overprovisioning, just like tpool, we face same problems - VDO can get full, without exposing it to a FS. dmeventd monitoring will be needed.

-Another possible RFE is to split data and metadata:

-- e.g. keep data on HDD and metadata on SSD
+Another possible RFE is to split data and metadata - keep data on HDD and metadata on SSD.

 ## Issues / Testing

 - fstrim/discard pass down - does it work with VDO?
-- VDO can run in synchronous vs. asynchronous mode
+- VDO can run in synchronous vs. asynchronous mode:
     - synchronous for devices where write is safe after it is confirmed.
 Some devices are lying.
-    - asynchronous for devices requiring flush
+    - asynchronous for devices requiring flush.
-- multiple devices under VDO - need to find common options
+- Multiple devices under VDO - need to find and expose common properties, or not allow grouping them together.
+(This is same for all volumes with more physical devices below.)
-- pvmove - changing characteristics of underlying device
+- pvmove changing characteristics of underlying device.
-- autoactivation during boot
+- autoactivation during boot?
     - Q: can we use VDO for RootFS?
+Dracut!